 Securing Docker Images

-Here’s nice article on the shifting left paradigm: https://www.cloudbees.com/blog/continuous-security-delivering-secure-apps-kubernetes
+There’s more information in this article on the shifting left paradigm.

 Securing Container Runtime

 The first piece of securing the container runtime is securing the registries where the images reside.
 For organizations, it is considered best practice to only pull and run images from trusted container registries.
-As an added layer of security, only trusted and signed images should be promoted into production registies.
-Vulnerable, non-compliant images should not reside in container registires where images are staged for production deployments.
+As an added layer of security, only trusted and signed images should be promoted into production registries.
+Vulnerable, non-compliant images should not reside in container registries where images are staged for production deployments.

-The Docker Engine hosts and runs built container images that are pulled from regisitres.
+The Docker Engine hosts and runs built container images that are pulled from registries.
 Namespaces and Control Groups are two aspects of Docker Engine security that need to be taken into consideration.

-Namespaces provide the first and most straightforward form of isolation: processes running within a container cannot see, and even less affect, processes running in another container, or in the host system.
+Namespaces provide the first and most straightforward form of isolation: processes running within a container cannot see, and even less effect, processes running in another container, or in the host system.

 - Namespaces should always be activated.